PanicStation.org

 Important note

-This is general information and not legal advice.
-Child restraint requirements vary by state and city; when unsure, the safest choice is to delay car travel until you have an appropriate seat and can use it correctly.
+This is general information, not legal, medical, financial, therapeutic, or professional advice.
+Child-restraint requirements vary by state, city, vehicle type, and child size; when unsure, delay car travel until you have an appropriate seat and can use it correctly.

 Additional Resources